dgaydukov/cert-spring5/files/spring5.md

 * `SUPPORTS` - if transaction exists, run in int, otherwise run as non-transactional
 * `MANDATORY` - throw exception if method was called from non-transactional method
 * `REQUIRES_NEW` - always create and run in new transaction
-* `NOT_SUPPORTED` - stop current transaction, run as non-transactioanl
+* `NOT_SUPPORTED` - stop current transaction, run as non-transactional
 * `NEVER` - throw exception if there is active transaction
-* `NESTED` - if a transaction exists, then if yes, it marks a savepoint.
-This means if our business logic execution throws an exception, then transaction rollbacks to this savepoint.
+* `NESTED` - if a transaction exists, create a savepoint.
+If method throws an exception, then transaction rollbacks to this savepoint.
 If there's no active transaction, it works like REQUIRED.

 `Isolation` =>
 * `READ_UNCOMMITTED` - dirty reads, repeatable reads, phantom reads